Ell1ott/OneTap/AIPrompt.md

 **softDue**: Flexible target date - goal to complete by but not critical **remindAt**: Specific time to send a reminder notification

-**repeat**: Hard recurring schedule (must happen every X period) and resets the completetion to not done when repeating **softRepeat**: Flexible recurring suggestion (try to do every X period, but flexible)
+**repeat**: Hard recurring schedule (must happen every X period) and resets the completetion to not done when repeating.
+Only use if it doesn't matter anymore if it is done or not after this time period
+**softRepeat**: Flexible recurring suggestion (try to do every X period, but flexible)

 **amount**: How many times the task needs to be done (in one period/day)